MileHacker Logo

 Before Your Ride

-• Download a Chinese navigation app.
+• Download of Chinese origin navigation app.

 • Keep small denominations of cash (¥1, ¥5) for fares.